 - (i) Bread boards are used to create quick connections between electronic components. - (i) They have sockets that are electrically connected in rows.
-The connected sockets are shown as green lines in the diagram shown here. - (i) Jumper leads and components placed in these rows will be connected together.
+The connected sockets are shown as green lines in this diagram. - (i) Jumper leads and components placed in these rows will be connected together.